Mobile Menu

 pH 6 – 8

-1. Panda Corydoras (Corydoras panda)
+3. Panda Corydoras (Corydoras panda)

 Panda Corydoras (Corydoras panda)

-Panda Corydoras are also known as their scientific name Corydoras panda.
+Panda Corydoras are also known by their scientific name Corydoras panda.
 They are beautiful for their black patches and earn the name “panda” because of these patches covering their eyes.
 This attractive fish arrives from larger rivers in South America.

 Always remember that panda cory requires quality water with zero salts, so you can add a filtration system to maintain water change regularly.
 These tanks also need to be well-planted with a lot of hiding spaces that give relief from the light.